Generating More Pertinent Captions by Leveraging Semantics and Style on Multi-Source Datasets: Additional Qualitative Results

-To obtain the set of visual features $\mbb{V}$ for an image, we employ a visual encoder pre-trained to match vision and language~\cite{radford2021learning}.
-Compared to using features extracted from object detectors~\cite{hu2021scaling,li2020oscar,zhang2021vinvl}, our strategy is beneficial both in terms of computational efficiency (as it does not require an external object detector) and in terms of feature quality.

-Specifically, we use one of the Vision Transformer encoders proposed in CLIP~\cite{radford2021learning}.
-In the original formulation, activations from the last layer of encoder are discarded, except for those generated by the first query of the input sequence, which are used to form a global descriptor.
-While global image vectors coming from CLIP have been used in concurrent captioning works~\cite{mokady2021clipcap}, we instead employ the entire grid of features coming from the layer, so to preserve spatial awareness and a better feature granularity.
+\tit{Visual features} To obtain the set of visual features $\mbb{V}$ for an image, we employ the same visual CLIP model employed for keyword retrieval~\citep{radford2021learning}.
+Compared to using features extracted from object detectors~\citep{hu2021scaling,zhang2021vinvl}, this strategy is beneficial both in terms of computational efficiency and feature quality.
+Specifically, we use a ViT-based visual encoder.
+In the original CLIP model, activations from the last layer of the encoder are discarded, except for those generated by the first query of the input sequence which are used to form a global descriptor.
+While global image vectors coming from CLIP have been used in concurrent captioning works~\citep{mokady2021clipcap}, we instead employ the entire grid of features coming from the layer, so to preserve spatial awareness and better feature granularity.